Planning an Ireland staycation this year and need some inspiration? Here are some magical destinations right on your doorstep in Ireland.

 Discover The Dingle Peninsula

 Where better to visit on an Ireland staycation than the Dingle Peninsula.
 Tralee, located at the gateway to the peninsula, is a lively town and home to the Kerry County Museum.
-Other local attractions include the picturesque Blennerville Windmill and Ardfert Cathedral built on the site of a monastery founded by St. Brendan The Navigator.
+Other local attractions include the picturesque Blennerville Windmill and Ardfert Cathedral.
+Ardfert was built on the site of a monastery founded by St. Brendan The Navigator.

-Next, you can visit one of the many golden beaches on the peninsula, Inch Beach, where you won’t have a problem with overcrowding given it’s 5km length.
-It’s also a popular location for all types of water sports including surfing, kayaking, windsurfing, kite surfing, and fishing.
+Next, you can visit one of the many golden beaches on the peninsula.
+At Inch Beach, you won’t have a problem with overcrowding given it’s 5km length.
+It’s also a popular location for water sports including surfing, kayaking, windsurfing, kite surfing, and fishing.

-Dingle Town is famous for it’s pubs and traditional music sessions but also has some of the best seafood restaurants in Ireland.
+Dingle Town is famous for it’s pubs and traditional music sessions.
+However, it also has some of the best seafood restaurants in Ireland.
 A trip to Murphy’s Ice-cream shop is also a must.
-Around the peninsula, there’s some incredible scenery including Slea Head and Dunquin Pier with views to the Blasket Islands.
+Around the peninsula, there’s some incredible scenery.
+This includes Slea Head and Dunquin Pier with their magical views to the Blasket Islands.
 While all the time, Mount Brandon towers in the background.
 There’s also lots of interesting historical sights such as the Gallarus Oratory and the Fahan Beehive Huts.

 The Dingle Peninsula is also home to one of the most famous hiking trails in Europe, the Dingle Way.
-This 179km long national waymarked trail brings you on a loop around the peninsula with overnight stops in the small villages along the way.
-You can also choose to hike a smaller section of the route such as the Kerry Camino which starts at St. John’s Church, Tralee and follows the Dingle Way to St. James’s Church in Dingle which was originally built by Spanish merchants and dedicated to St. James of Santiago de Compostela.
+This is a 179km long national waymarked trail.
+It bring you on a loop around the peninsula with overnight stops in the small villages along the way.
+You can also choose to hike a smaller section of the route such as the Kerry Camino.
+This route starts at St. John’s Church, Tralee and follows the Dingle Way to St. James’ Church in Dingle.
+St. James’ was originally built by Spanish merchants and dedicated to St. James of Santiago de Compostela.

 Escape To Connemara

 Connemara has long been a favourite destination for Irish staycationers and it’s easy to see why.
-Whether it be the shimmering waters of Lough Corrib, a visit to Killary Fjord or the magestic views of the Maumturk Mountains and the Twelve Bens, there is plenty to do inland.
+A visit to the shimmering waters of Lough Corrib is always breathtaking.
+As is a visit to Killary Fjord or the magestic Maumturk Mountains and the Twelve Bens.

-The coast offers even more delights with the pretty fishing village of Roundstone and nearby Dogs Bay Beach topping the list.
-Ballyconneely and Errislannan bring even more wonderful photo opportunities including the Alcock & Brown Monument in honour of the duo who completed the first non-stop transatlantic flight in June 1919 crash landing in a nearby bog.
+The coast offers even more delights including the pretty fishing village of Roundstone.
+The nearby Dogs Bay Beach often tops the list of best beaches in Ireland.
+Ballyconneely and Errislannan bring even more wonderful photo opportunities.
+This includes the Alcock & Brown Monument.
+This honours the duo who completed the first non-stop transatlantic flight in June 1919, crash landing in a nearby bog.

 Clifden is the largest town in the region and is often referred to as “the Capital of Connemara”.
-There’s plenty of great food options to choose from here before driving the 16km circular Sky Road route which takes you up among the hills overlooking Clifden Bay and its offshore islands, Inishturk and Turbot.
+There’s plenty of great food options to choose from here.
+Then drive the 16km circular Sky Road route which takes you up among the hills overlooking Clifden Bay and its offshore islands, Inishturk and Turbot.
 Finally, a stop off at the magical Kylemore Abbey is a must for any trip to Connemara.

 For those who love the great outdoors, there’s plenty of great options including a visit to Connemara National Park to scale Diamond Hill.
-A longer option is a hike on the Western Way which first brings you from Oughterard along the banks of Lough Corrib to Maam.
-You then complete the Mám Éan Pilgrim Walk on route to Leenane with Westport providing the ideal finishing point for the trail.
+A longer option is a hike on the Western Way.
+This brings you from Oughterard along the banks of Lough Corrib to Maam.
+You then complete the Mám Éan Pilgrim Walk on route to Leenane.
+From there, you head towards Croagh Patrick with Westport providing the ideal finishing point for the trail.

 Uncover The Burren